logo

 • Bank transaction note for the remittance (matching the amount and TCS deducted)

-For example, let's say you purchase a foreign tour package worth Rs.
+For example, let's say you purchase an overseas tour program package worth Rs.
 9 lakh.
 With the new regulations, a 20% Tax Collected at Source (TCS) applies to the amount exceeding Rs.
 7 lakhs, totaling Rs.
 40,000.
 If your total income tax liability for the year is INR 1 lakh, you can offset the Rs.
 40,000 collected as TCS against your liability, reducing the total tax payable to Rs.
 60,000.

 Here’s a quick read to understand how to file your income tax return.